 An axolotl tank should be between 55 and 68 degrees Fahrenheit (12 to 20 Celsius), with 64 F (17 C) being the ideal temperature.
 This temperature is colder than many aquariums, which is another reason why you shouldn’t add fish to the tank.

 If you live somewhere that’s warm year-round, keeping the tank cold can be tricky.
-Having a fan over the aquarium can help temporarily, but if the temperature outside is often above 70, you’ll likely want to invest in a chiller.
+Having a fan over the aquarium can help temporarily.
+I use a fan like this one, which helps in the summer months.
+However, if the temperature outside is regularly above 70, you’ll likely want to invest in a chiller, such as this one.
 Chillers typically cost a couple hundred bucks, but they can keep your aquarium at a consistent temperature.
 If you live somewhere warm but can’t afford a chiller, you shouldn’t get an axolotl yet.

 It’s Difficult to Transport Them